pranathi-2504/Document-Summary-Assistant/README.md

 Document Summary Assistant is a production-focused Next.js app that extracts text from PDFs and images, applies OCR for scanned documents, and generates structured AI insights using Google Gemini.

+Document Summary Assistant addresses the challenge of quickly understanding PDFs and scanned documents.
+The application uses Next.js, TypeScript, React, and Tailwind CSS to provide a responsive, accessible interface with drag-and-drop uploads and clear processing states.

+PDF.js extracts selectable PDF text page by page.
+When a PDF contains little or no readable text, its pages are rendered to canvas and processed with Tesseract.js OCR.
+Images are sent directly through the same OCR workflow.
+Extracted content is previewed before users select a short, medium, or long summary format.

+The client sends the extracted text and selected summary length to a secure  /api/summarize  route.
+The server calls Google Gemini using the private  GEMINI_API_KEY , requests structured JSON, validates the response with Zod, and returns the title, summary, key points, main ideas, and improvement suggestions.

+The UI includes progress indicators, validation, error handling, copy/download actions, and a reset flow.
+Documents are processed temporarily in the browser and are not stored permanently.
+The project is Vercel-ready and requires only the Gemini environment variable for deployment.

 ## Features

 - PDF upload